rockysantiago/bcoa.com/src/pages/about.md

 ---
 We are Breitner Ciaccia Office of Architecture.

 We are a place that builds.
 We are small and nimble.

 And strong and wise.
 We are the place that knows expectations, and the desire to exceed them.

-We put thought into everything we do.

 Love of craft, conceptual dedication and technical prowess inform everything we do.

 We use creative vision, precise execution, technology, and collaboration to get it done.

 From loft renovations, to commercial development, we are the place

-that knows \*growing\* doesn’t mean growing up or growing old.
+that knows \*growing\* doesn’t mean growing up or growing old, but rather growing forward.

-Since 2009, and dozens of projects later....

-We’ve only grown forward.

-We are Breitner Ciaccia Office of Architecture (BC—OA).
+We are BC—OA.